 - 1. Click General from the Schedule menu to display your daily work schedule. - 2.
 Click New to make changes to your schedule. - 3.
-On the New Schedule screen, make any modifications to the days and times that you are available for work. - If desired, set up Temporary Do Not Call times.
+On the New Schedule screen, make any modifications to the days and times that you are available for work.
+The start and end times of the job are displayed. - If desired, set up Temporary Do Not Call times.